rajaltts/chandu-new-task/README.md

   - In this repository local folder, run `npm link @material-ui/core`

 ### Reset dependencies
-You can use `npm i` to reset your dependencies
+* You can use `npm i` in Reactjs-UI to reset your dependencies (cancel commands like `npm link xxx`)
+* The commands like `npm link` are persistent and can be listed thanks to `ls -alR 'C:\Program Files\nodejs\node_modules\' | grep ">"`
+There is no need to remove them to disconnect local builder/reactUI from ReactComponent (but you can undo it with the command `npm unlink' in the right directory)